-Investment strategy is set by the administering authority, after consultation with the employers and after taking investment advice.
-The precise mix, manager make up and expected target returns are set out in the Statement of Investment Principles, which is available to members and employers.
+Investment strategy is set by the Fund after taking investment advice.
+The precise mix, manager make up and expected returns are set out in the Statement of Investment Principles, which is available to members and employers.

 The investment strategy is set for the long-term, but is reviewed from time to time.
 Normally a full review is carried out as part of each actuarial valuation, and is kept under review annually between actuarial valuations to ensure that it remains appropriate to the Fund's liability profile.